razorpay/go-financial/README.md

 	if err != nil {
 		panic("location loading error")
 	}
-	currentDate := time.Now().In(loc)
+	currentDate := time.Date(2009, 11, 11, 4, 30, 0, 0, loc)
 	config := financial.Config{

 		// start date is inclusive
 		StartDate: currentDate,

-                // end date is inclusive
+		// end date is inclusive.
 		EndDate:   currentDate.AddDate(15, 0, 0).AddDate(0, 0, -1),
 		Frequency: frequency.ANNUALLY,

 		// AmountBorrowed is in paisa
-		AmountBorrowed: 200000000,
+		AmountBorrowed: decimal.NewFromInt(200000000),

-                // InterestType can be flat or reducing.
+		// InterestType can be flat or reducing
 		InterestType: interesttype.REDUCING,

 		// interest is in basis points
-		Interest:       1200,
+		Interest: decimal.NewFromInt(1200),

+		// amount is paid at the end of the period
 		PaymentPeriod: paymentperiod.ENDING,

+		// all values will be rounded
-		Round:          true,
+		EnableRounding: true,

+		// it will be rounded to nearest int
+		RoundingPlaces: 0,

+		// no error is tolerated
+		RoundingErrorTolerance: decimal.Zero,
 	}
 	amortization, err := financial.NewAmortization(&config)
 	if err != nil {